micropython-IMU/micropython-mpu9x50/README.md

 See "Other MPU9250 properties" below.

-# Vector3D Class

-This represents a vector in a 3D space which can be a magnetic field, an acceleration or a rotation rate.
-It has read-only x y and z properties which represent the vector's components relative to the vehicle containing the sensor.
-It supports cases where the sensor is mounted orthogonally to the vehicle coordinates: [sensor fusion module](https://github.com/micropython-IMU/micropython-fusion.git) assumes that the x axis corresponds to the front of the vehicle, y is left-right, and z is vertical.

-The class's internal storage uses Cartesian coordinates relative to the sensor.

-## Methods

-``Vector3d()`` Constructor has two mandatory arguments
-  1. transposition a 3-tuple which must contain three unique integer values from 0 to 2.
-It relates vehicle axes to sensor axes.
-Hence (0,1,2) effects no change.
-(1,0,2) interchanges the x and y axes for the case where the sensor is rotated through 90 degrees.
-  2. scaling A 3-tuple with each element normally being 1 or -1.
-Returned x, y and z values are multiplied by the corresponding value in the tuple.
-Allows aexes to be inverted.

-``calibrate()`` Optional method to enable fixed offsets to be stored and allowed for.
-Arguments:
-  1. Stop function: routine will run until this passed function returns ``False``.
-  2. Wait function: Optional.
-Default is a 50mS delay between readings.
-User can supply an alternative, for example a thread-aware delay in cooperative multitasking environments.

-The function takes repeated readings until stopped, when it stores the average vector as a 3-tuple in the ``cal`` property.
-This is then used in subsequent x, y, z and xyz readings.
-Note that the calibration procedure for the magnetometer involves rotating the sensor around each orthogonal axis.
-For the gyro the unit should be held stationary.
-Calibration is not normally required for the accelerometer.

-## Properties

-``x`` ``y`` ``z`` float read only
-These return the scaled vehicle relative coordinates.

-``xyz`` float 3-tuple read only
-Returns a 3-tuple (x,y,z) of scaled vehicle relative coordinates.
-Note that the above properties cause the device x, y and z values to be read.
-Use ``xyz`` if timing is critical or if it is necessary that all three values should originate at the same instant.

-``ix`` ``iy`` ``iz`` integer read only
-Return unscaled, sensor relative, integer coordinates as read from the device.

-``ixyz`` integer 3-tuple read only
-Returns (x,y,z) of sensor relative, integer coordinates as read from the device.
-The integer reads do not provoke a device read, returning the last data to be read by any method.

-``transpose`` integer 3-tuple read only
-Returns transposition 3-tuple as passed to constructor.

-``scale`` integer 3-tuple read only
-Returns scaling 3-tuple as passed to constructor.

-``magnitude`` float read only
-Convenience property returning the absolute magnitude of the vector.

-``cal`` float 3-tuple
-Holds the calibration offsets.

 #### Use in interrupt callbacks

 MicroPython interrupt callbacks prohibit the use of the heap, which rules out a number of